 Try the streamside Bearsville Theater for weekly indie and alternative acts; it was founded by the late music-industry bigwig Albert Grossman, who managed names like Dylan, Janis Joplin, and The Band.
-At the storied Midnight Rambles, sporadic jam sessions are held at the barn/studios of the late The Band drummer Levon Helm, which are "helmed" today by his daughter and fellow musician, Amy Helm (happily, for the less nocturnal, the acts usually start closer to 8pm).
-The longest-running chamber music festival in the U.S., the summertime Maverick Concerts series was founded in 1916, and runs in a historic, rustic concert hall in the Woodstock woods that’s known for its stellar acoustics.
+At the storied Midnight Rambles, sporadic jam sessions are held at the barn/studios of the late The Band drummer Levon Helm, which is "helmed" today by his daughter and fellow musician, Amy Helm (happily, for the less nocturnal, the acts usually start closer to 8 p.m.).
+The longest-running chamber music festival in the U.S., the summertime Maverick Concerts series was founded in 1916 and runs in a historic, rustic concert hall in the Woodstock woods that are known for its stellar acoustics.

 03 of 08

 Give in to gravity at the village green, Woodstock’s town center and a prime perch for people-watching.
 Watch the parade of local aging hippies (including some festival leftovers) and visiting hipsters, artists and musicians, pups and protesters, and perhaps even the occasional celebrity (especially of the local ilk, like town fixture Allyn Richardson, aka Grandpa Woodstock) filter through.